chaidhat/compiler/README.md

 doing `make all` will auto build, self-run an test program and clean the directory.
 ## MinimalistiC
 "*C is too powerful*" - no one ever.\
-MinimalistiC (MinC) is my take on a ultra-simplified, derated version of the C Programming language.\
+MinimalistiC (MinC) is my take on a ultra-simplified, ultra-lightweight, derated version of the C Programming language.\
 Mainly made because I neither got the skill or patience to fully follow the C ISOs to call it a 'C Compiler'.
 Note that there are no additional changes to C (with the expection of `byte` instead of `char`), only removals.